 Oxford Biomedica has a public interest disclosure policy, and the Audit Committee is responsible for reviewing arrangements by which our staff may raise concerns about possible improprieties.
 It also reviews from time to time the need for an internal audit function.
 Given the Group’s current size and simple structure, the Committee considers there not to be a requirement for internal audit.
 At the Committee’s invitation or request, the Chief Executive Officer and other Directors may attend meetings of the Audit Committee.

-The Nomination Committee presently comprises all of the independent non-Executive Directors and the Company Chairman, who is Chairman of the Nomination Committee.
+The Nomination Committee presently comprises Stuart Henderson, Dr. Heather Preston, Dr. Sam Rasty, Professor Dame Kay Davies and the Company Chair Dr Roch Doliveux, who is Chair of the Nomination Committee.
 The Nomination Committee evaluates the balance of skills, knowledge and experience on the Board and, in the light of this evaluation, determines the role and capabilities required for particular appointments.